Rank-based loss for learning hierarchical representations: Methods

 \subsection{Experiments}

 \linesubsec{[InitEmb] Evaluation of initial pretrained embeddings} This serves the purpose of defining a baseline for comparison with all other experiments.
-The main goal is to understand if an improvement over the initial embeddings is achieved or not.
+The main goal is to understand if an improvement over the "non-hierarchical" initial embeddings is achieved or not.
+The embeddings dimensions were reduced to 3 in order to provide a fairer baseline for comparison.

-\linesubsec{[QuadL] Comparison against Quadruplet Loss} The quadruplet loss of \cite{jati_hierarchy-aware_2019} is especially relevant to compare with the rank based loss.
-As mentioned in sec.\ref{sec:intro}, this loss integrates hierarchical information through selection of the examples that generate the quadruplets.
+\linesubsec{[QuadL] Quadruplet Loss} The loss of \cite{jati_hierarchy-aware_2019} is especially relevant to compare with the rank based loss.
+As mentioned in sec.\ref{sec:intro}, this loss integrates hierarchical information through the selection of the examples that generate the quadruplets.
+Batch size is 3 (quadruplets).

-\linesubsec{[RbL] Rank based loss} Training the network with the RbL on the 3 datasets. batch size is 12 and the examples are selected to create a balanced batch across ranks.
+\linesubsec{[RbL] Rank based loss} Training the network with the RbL on the 3 datasets.
+Batch size is 12 and the examples are selected to create a balanced batch across ranks.

-\linesubsec{[RbL\_unc] Unconstrained batches} On all the previous experiments the batches are balanced regarding the hierarchical relationships between ground truth labels.
+\linesubsec{[RbL\_unc] RbL with unconstrained batches} On all the previous experiments the batches are balanced regarding the hierarchical relationships between ground truth labels.
 Here that constraint is lifted, allowing, for example, batches to be missing pairs of one rank or have a disproportional number of pairs in another.